Oxford skyline including Radcliffe Square and the Bodleian

 A major advantage of the programme is that you are not required to choose the substantive DPhil project until after the initial taught training phase, allowing a more informed choice of research project to be made.

-In addition to learning about biomedical science, the first six months of the course are devoted to acquiring advanced software development and theoretical and technical skills that form the backbone of interdisciplinary research in this area.
+In addition to learning about biomedical science, the first term of the course is devoted to acquiring advanced software development and theoretical and technical skills that form the backbone of interdisciplinary research in this area.
 This training draws from the engineering, mathematical, physical, chemical and biological sciences through a combination of intensive lecture courses, project work and hands-on software development.
 Each taught module lasts for either one, two or three weeks and is assessed using a method appropriate to the course: for example, open-source software development, presentations, group assignments or written work.
 This will be complemented with relevant research and communication skills training throughout the four years of the programme.
 A key element of the programme is the group-development of an open-source software solution to a current research problem put forward by our industrial collaborators.

-After completion of the taught training phase, you will undertake two exploratory research projects of thirteen weeks' duration each, similar in scope to a master's-level project, followed by the three-year DPhil project.
+After completion of the taught training phase, you will undertake two exploratory research projects of thirteen weeks' duration each, similar in scope to a master's-level project, followed by the just over three-year DPhil project.
 You will be based within the research group of your principal supervisor for these, which may be in the University or with an industrial partner.

 Supervision